calebstewart/pwncat/CONTRIBUTING.md

 The included unit tests are not great.
 They do not have a lot of coverage, but they at least ensure that the basic automated functionality of pwncat is not broken across some common target types.

+## Maintainer Responsibilities and Expectations

+The primary maintainer or repository owner will be Caleb Stewart (`calebstewart`) until otherwised announced or changed in the future.
+Other users may be invited as Co-Maintainers in the future to assist in the daily maintenance, issue review and pull request review processes with the project.
+The follow section describes the expectations of Co-Maintainers within the project and their conduct.

+This is a community project supported by open source software and as such, there are no requirements for participation in development or review.
+At any time, a Co-Maintainer can request to leave the project with no hard feelings.
+Co-Maintainers will be invited based on consistent interaction with the project including issues, pull requests and discussions.
+Additionally, the quality of interactions with respect to the above contribution guidelines will also be taken into account.

+We understand this is a part time involvement.
+There is no expectation or agreement between you and this project which requires your participation. pwncat is an open source project, and participation is obviously voluntary.
+If at any time, you feel overwhelmed or simply lack the free time to support the project, you have no responsiblity to contribute simply by accepting the role of a co-maintainer.

+Just as Co-Maintainer participation is not bound by any formal requirements or agreement, the status of Co-Maintainer can be revoked at any time by the primary maintainer normally based on the following criteria:

+- Active particpation in issues and pull requests.
+- Professionalism in correspondence with contributors.
+- Adherence to the above contribution guidelines.
+- Other factors determined by the primary maintainer which negatively impact the pwncat community or code base.

+In addition to the above guidelines for issue and pull request submission, Co-Maintainers are expected to participate in third-part issues and pull requests.
+This is the main goal of inviting Co-Maintainers.
+Your assistance in maintaining the project and producing a helpful tool for the community is greatly appreciated. :)

+As a Co-Maintainer, you **do not** have permission to merge pull requests which implement new features into any branch.
+Co-Maintainers are expected to assist in the review and application of bug fixes and resolution of issues.
+When creating new features, the primary maintainer is responsible for approving and merging changes.
+Merging changes into `release` branches is strictly a role of the primary maintainer.

+Further, Co-Maintainers should not cut new releases of any kind.
+Cutting minor and major releases is the sole responsibility of the primary maintainer.
+If a Co-Maintainer believes a new minor release is needed in order to implement important bug fixes, a pull request can be opened bumping the version number **separately from any other changes** explaining the need for a new version release and request a review from the primary maintainer.
+At which point, the primary maintainer will review and cut a release if appropriate.

+In contrast, Co-Maintainers are expected to do the following as your personal life permits:

+- Uphold the above contributing guidelines at all times.
+This includes when opening personal issues and pull requests as well as helping to *instruct* users when the guidelines are not being followed.
+This project should always foster Open Source contribution and learning, and therefore this instruction to third-party contributors should always be polite and constructive.
+- Participate as a primary voice in issues and pull requests.
+In no way are you required to particpate in every issue or pull request, however as a Co-Maintainer, you are expected to have a higher level of knowledge, participation and/or professionalism when interacting with third-parties.
+- Merge bug-fixes which adhere to the above contribution guidelines and which have been thoroughly tested.
+Co-Maintainers act as reviewers for bug-fix pull requests and have permission to merge those changes into the `master` branch.

+If you have an interest in becoming a Co-Maintainer, would like to be removed as a Co-Maintainer or have a general question about these guidelines, feel free to reach out to the primary maintainer.
+At the time of writing, you can reach out in the following ways:

+- Open a discussion in the `Discussions` tab of GitHub.
+- Send an E-mail directly to `Caleb Stewart <caleb.stewart94@gmail.com>`.